LuisaSilveira/LuisaSilveira/README.md

 - I'm a Computer Engineering undergraduate student at PUC-Rio collegeComputer Engineering undergraduate student at PUC-Rio college;
 - I'm part of the TEPP scholarship, which provides tutoring for engineering and computer science students, in addition to being an intermediary between students and subject coordinators;
-- I'm on the TWIST project at PUC-Rio
+- I'm on the TWIST project at PUC-Rio;
-- I’m currently working on web development
+- I’m currently working on web development;
-- I’m currently learning CSS, HTML and Javascript
+- I’m currently learning CSS, HTML and Javascript;
-- I’m looking to collaborate on the twist project at PUC-Rio
+- I’m looking to collaborate on the twist project at PUC-Rio.